arohavsm/crud/README.md

   - password input field - required
   - Submit button

   Using jquery ajax call submit the data in the input fields to the 'http://localhost:8090/auth/signin'.
-If the authentication is successful redirect user to some different page <br/>
+  Refer ** Sign in(2nd point) what to do after successful signin **

 2. Create signup page using bootstrap 4.
 The signup page should contain a form with the following fields <br/>
   - firstname input field - required